iterative/dvc.org/content/blog/2020-09-09-september-20-dvc-heartbeat.md

 We've released several new videos to our growing [YouTube channel](https://www.youtube.com/channel/UC37rp97Go-xIX3aNFVHhXfQ)- and cool news, we passed 1,000 subscribers!
+The support has been surprising in the best way possible.
+We're seeing a lot of repeat commenters and folks from the DVC meetups!
+It's been so rewarding to get positive feedback from the community and we're planning to build our YouTube presence even more.

 https://media.giphy.com/media/ZE0JppdERv8t4jVCAt/giphy.gif